vit0rr/portfolio/data/blog/my-first-english-interview.md

 In the meeting, I've had my first long talk in English, learned new things, received tips and suggestions for my career out of Brazil.
 All feedback that I received in this call was good for me.
 Even failing and didn't get the job, I learned a lot of things only by not refusing the meeting.

 If you are still starting your career and don't have a lot of experience, not make sense to refuse ANY opportunity to learn something, be it a meeting or anything else.
 Just accept.
 You have nothing to lose.
 This mentality provided me with a lot of knowledge.
-In a short period (two months), I got two opportunities, one that's being a blockchain job.
+In a short period, I got two opportunities, one that's being a blockchain job.
 Just with articles, [learn in public](https://www.swyx.io/learn-in-public/) and opensource.

 ### "I'm not ready for this"